7 Common Email Marketing Mistakes and How to Solve Them

 5. Not Conducting A/B Tests

-One of the top email marketing mistakes is not conducting A/B tests.
+One of the top email marketing mistakes is not conducting A/B tests to understand what works best with your audience.
 A/B testing is available to help you validate your choices and find the correct template, layout, or format for your campaigns.
-Failing to perform this type of test and simply believing that the model you choose is the right one is one of the biggest email marketing mistakes you can't make.

 Solution

-Experiment and closely track the results and feedback of each approach to identify, through A/B testing, which model catches your leads' attention and engages them.
+Experiment and closely track the results and feedback of each email sent to identify, through A/B testing, which model catches your leads' attention and boost engagement.
 This advice also holds true for essentially any digital marketing strategy.

-An email layout with too many images, tacky design, pixelated images, and more can end up distracting the email viewer from the content of your email and possibly even instill distrust in your email reader.
+An email layout with too many images, tacky design, pixelated images, and more can end up distracting the email viewer from the content of your email and even make your brand lose credibility,

 Solution